florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/propulsion/loads/smpmsm/models.rst

 ***********************
 Performance calculation
 ***********************
-Most of the performance calculations shares a similar approach as the PMSM model, except the losses caused by various factors.
-The three primary losses of the Surface-mounted PMSM derived by HASTECS project :cite:`touhami:2020` are demonstrated below.
+Most of the performance calculations shares a similar approach as the AFPMSM model, except the losses caused by various factors.
+The three primary sources of loss in the Surface-mounted PMSM as modeled in the HASTECS project :cite:`touhami:2020` are presented below.

-PMSM joule loss
+PMSM Joule losses
 ===============
-Joule loss accounts for most of the PMSM performance loss.
+Joule losses represent the most important sources of losses in the SMPMSM.
 It is caused by Ohmic heating in the conductor wires winding of the PMSM stator.
 At low operating speeds, the current density is evenly distributed across the wire’s cross-section.
 To calculate the joule loss, the wire resistance must be determined first.